 As a columnist for a newspaper on the High Plains, I often have readers write me that they are begging their parents to “come back home.”
-Upon retirement, many people like to leave the cold winters behind, because warmer climates tend to be much easier on aging bodies.
+Upon retirement, many seniors like to leave the cold winters behind, because warmer climates tend to be much easier on aging bodies.
 They either relocate permanently or summer up north and then head south for the snowy months.

 But aging parents aren’t the only family members on the move.
 These days, adult children are less likely to stay put in their hometowns.
 Instead, they follow educational opportunities, jobs and significant others across the country and even around the world.
-With families so scattered, one important question remains: What happens when Mom and/or Dad need care?
+With families so scattered, one important question remains: What happens when Mom and Dad need care?

 The Challenges of Long-Distance Caregiving

 Distance becomes increasingly problematic as parents age and begin experiencing more difficulty with day-to-day tasks.
-Grown children try to keep tabs on things from afar, but they must travel to their parents to handle serious matters, such as hospitalizations and other emergencies.
+Adult children try to keep tabs on things from afar, but they must travel to their parents to handle serious matters, such as hospitalizations and other emergencies.
 Even one last-minute trip can cause issues with work, childcare, pets and other responsibilities.
 When a parent begins needing regular assistance, there is only so much that can be done from across the state or across the country.

-Starting Over as a Senior
+Starting Over in a New Place as a Senior

 I witnessed this sad scenario happen to my friend Grace, who lived in the same apartment building as my parents.
-My father eventually moved to Rosewood On Broadway, a local nursing home, and Grace’s husband made the move as well when the effects of a stroke he’d had years earlier began to worsen.
+My father eventually moved to Rosewood on Broadway, a local nursing home, and Grace’s husband made the move as well when the effects of a stroke he’d had years earlier began to worsen.
 Grace didn’t drive and had been totally dependent on her husband, so I took her under my wing as much as I could.

-Fortunately, Grace continued to manage for a while with the help of many friends and a local senior rides program.
+Fortunately, Grace continued to manage for a while with the help of many friends and a local senior transportation program.
 When her husband died, she was, of course, devastated.
 Her health deteriorated, and I found myself on call for her many emergencies.
-This was extremely difficult for me to handle with all my other obligations, but I couldn’t ignore Grace either.
+This was extremely difficult for me to handle with all my other obligations, but I couldn’t just ignore Grace either.

 If possible, plan early and talk with them about future desires and possibilities before significant health problems develop or a death occurs.
 Ask questions like, “What do you think you’d want to do if you can’t live alone safely anymore?” and “What would you want for your surviving spouse if you were to pass away?”
 These are difficult things to discuss, but it helps ensure everyone is thinking realistically about the future and gives your family a chance to get on the same page.

-As with all things involving aging loved ones, communicating about and preparing for the inevitable early on can make a lot of difference.
+As with all things involving aging loved ones, communicating about and preparing for the inevitable early on can make a big difference.
 Change is difficult for most people, and it seems to get harder as we get older.
 If you throw dementia into the mix, you’ll really have a challenge on your hands.
 The early stages of discussion and planning are usually easier because a permanent decision doesn’t have to be made yet.
-But when real life happens, be warned that they may totally change their minds, or even deny that they ever agreed to relocating.
+But when real life happens, be warned that they may totally change their minds or even deny that they ever agreed to relocating.

 Elder Care Decisions Are Never Easy

 Aging may not be for sissies, but neither is caregiving.
 You will face serious hurdles no matter what decision you make.
-If incompetence is a factor, you may have to make the decision for them, and they won’t like that.
+If incompetence is a factor, it’s likely you will have to make the decision for them, and they won’t like that.
 You’ll second guess yourself all the way through.
 But, if you make choices with your loved ones’ wellbeing in mind, then that’s all you can do.
 Just be sure to make your mental and physical health deciding factors as well.
 Everyone isn’t going to be pleased all the time.
 All you can do is your best.

 Be kind.
 Be thoughtful.
 Realize that your loved ones have agency and choices as long as they are mentally competent.
 It’s likely that they’ll make decisions you don’t agree with along the way.
 Talk things over with a counselor, social worker, geriatric care manager or spiritual advisor if that helps you.
 Talk to other caregivers so you can share your situation and get advice from people who have walked this road before.
 Then do what you must do.
-Let your elders stay where they want and do your best to deliver long-distance care or move them closer to you and help them adjust as much as possible.
+Let your elders stay where they want and do your best to deliver long-distance care, or move them closer to you and help them adjust as much as possible.
 Whatever you decide, just remember that your best effort is good enough.